Damien – Omen II: Plot

 One week after the events of the first film, archaeologist Carl Bugenhagen learns that Damien Thorn is still alive.
 In Acre, Israel, Bugenhagen asks his friend Michael Morgan to deliver a box to Damien's new guardian, explaining that Damien is the Antichrist and that the box contains the Seven Daggers of Megiddo needed to kill him.
-When Morgan expresses scepticism, Bugenhagen takes him to a local ruin to see the mural of Yigael's Wall, which was said to have been drawn by a monk who had visions of the Antichrist as he would appear from birth to adulthood.
-Morgan believes him upon seeing Damien's face painted on the mural, but both he and Bugenhagen are buried alive after the ruins abruptly collapse.
+When Morgan expresses skepticism, Bugenhagen takes him to a local ruin to see the mural of Yigael's Wall, which was said to have been drawn by a monk who had visions of the Antichrist as he would appear from birth to adulthood.
+Morgan believes him upon seeing Damien's face painted on the mural, but the ruins abruptly collapse and both he and Bugenhagen are buried alive.

 Seven years later, the 12-year-old Damien is living in Chicago with his uncle and step-aunt, Richard and Ann Thorn.
 Damien gets along well with his cousin Mark, with whom Damien is enrolled in a military academy, but is despised by Richard's aunt Marion, who sees him as a bad influence on Mark and threatens to cut Richard out of her will if he does not separate the two boys.
 Late one night, Marion suffers a fatal heart attack after being scared by a raven that appears in her room.

 Mark and Damien leave for the academy, where their commanding officer, Sergeant Neff, takes Damien under his wing, indirectly revealing that he is a Satanist sent to watch over him.
 Damien also stuns one of his teachers with his phenomenal knowledge of historical events and their exact dates.
 Neff then asks him to read Chapter 13 of the Book of Revelation, and that it was about him.
 After reading the chapter, Damien uses a mirror to reveal the number 666 on his head.
-Upon this realization that he is the Anti-Christ, Damien runs away towards the lake and wailingly shouts, "Why me?"
+Upon this realization that he is the Anti-Christ, Damien runs far.
+He reaches the lake and calls out, "Why?
+Why me?"